About

 I have over a decade’s experience and graduate qualifications in community development, with specialisations in public health, violence prevention and climate justice.
 I have specialist training in collective narrative therapy and worked alongside the Dulwich Centre Collective Narrative team on the Yia Marra project.
 I am a skilled facilitator and storyteller, working as a consultant for iTalk studios and the Alice Springs Women’s Shelter in narrative project development.
 I have delivered workshops in creative and therapeutic writing for the Red Room Project, NT Writers Center, Arts Access Victoria, Express Media and the Mental Health Association of Central Australia.

-I was artistic director of the National Young Writers Festival (2007) and Eye of the Storm Writers Festival (2013), and have worked as a creative producer on numerous other projects.
+I was the artistic director of the National Young Writers Festival (2007) and Eye of the Storm Writers Festival (2013), and have worked as a creative producer on numerous other projects.
 I am an Australian Poetry Slam Champion (2010) and winner of Press Press Manuscript award (2011).
 My poetry and non-fiction writing has been published in Australia, China, Indonesia and New Zealand.
 I have toured extensively throughout Australia and Asia, including performances at the Bookworm Writers Festival (China), The Ubud Readers and Writers Festival, The Makassar International Writers Festival (Indonesia), the Byron Bay Writers Festival and the Sydney Writers Festival.